valentinabojan/valentinabojan.github.io/_posts/2018-10-16-challenges-when-doing-remote-pair-programming-and-how-to-overcome-them.md

 being open minded when facing its challenges and putting all the good will and effort to make it work are only a few of the steps to be successful in remote pair programming.

-When we 'migrated' from doing pair programming in our co-located team to doing it remotely, I often heard in my team the following words:
+When we 'migrated' from doing pair programming in our collocated team to doing it remotely, I often heard in my team the following words:
 > It's not about bad tooling, it's about team's attitude.
 It's about if your team really wants remote pair programming!

 Yes, you can blame the distance or the bad tooling that make your job difficult, but if you are in a team where everyone